lockss/lockss-rtd-manual/docs/introduction/os.rst

 .. tip::

-   `Rocky Linux <https://rockylinux.org/>`_ is the operating system we currently recommend for new installations, and for existing installations based on CentOS.
+   `Rocky Linux <https://rockylinux.org/>`_ is the operating system we currently recommend for new installations, and for existing installations based on CentOS or Scientific Linux.

 ----